mark-watson/Java-AI-Book/manuscript/semantic_web.md

 We will use either URIs or string literals as values for objects.
 We will always use URIs for representing subjects and predicates.
 In any case URIs are usually preferred to string literals.
 We will see an example of this preferred use but first we need to learn the N-Triple and N3 RDF formats.

 I proposed the idea that RDF was more flexible than Object Modeling in programming languages, relational databases, and XML with schemas.
 If we can tag new attributes on the fly to existing data, how do we prevent what I might call “data chaos” as we modify existing data sources?
 It turns out that the solution to this problem is also the solution for encoding real semantics (or meaning) with data: we usually use unique URIs for RDF subjects, predicates, and objects, and usually with a preference for not using string literals.
-The definitions of predicates are tied to a namespace and later with OWL we will state the equivalence of predicates in different name spaces with the same semantic meaning.
+The definitions of predicates are tied to a namespace and later with OWL we will state the equivalence of predicates in different namespaces with the same semantic meaning.
 I will try to make this idea more clear with some examples and [Wikipedia has a good writeup on RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework).

 Any part of a triple (subject, predicate, or object) is either a URI or a string literal.
 URIs encode namespaces.
 For example, the containsPerson predicate in the last example could be written as: